 |Super Lawyers “Rising Stars”|

-Named to Upstate New York Super Lawyers “Rising Stars” in 2017 and 2018; no more than 2.5 percent of attorneys in any state earn this distinction
+Named to Upstate New York Super Lawyers “Rising Stars” from 2017 to 2019; no more than 2.5 percent of attorneys in any state earn this distinction

 Bar & Court Admissions